H2020-StoRIES/HES-REC-RC_DispatchOptimisation/README.md

 # Dispatch Optimization Module

 This module implements the power dispatch optimization for hybrid energy systems using the Pyomo library.
 It takes system configuration and scenario input files (in YAML format), performs cost- and emissions-based optimization, and outputs power dispatch schedules for storage units and renewable sources.
+The optimisation formulation can be found in `Documents` directory.

 ---